RyArnz/csc494-smart-media-server/Notes/Architecture.md

 https://github.com/RyArnz/csc426-smart-media-ml-monitoring
 ```

-That repository is related to the Prometheus monitoring work, but this repository focuses on the smart media server infrastructure itself.
+That repository is related to Prometheus monitoring work, but this repository focuses on the smart media server infrastructure itself.